linkeddatacenter/BOTK-core/README.md

 Following properties/annotations supported for all object:

 - foaf:homepage strictly as Inverse Functional Property
-- foaf:mbox strictly as as Inverse Functional Property
 - foaf:page a web page related to the resource
 - dct:identifier an uniqe identifier in the context of the subject namespace.
 - owl:sameAs URL of a reference Web page that unambiguously indicates the item's identity.